This list includes all heavyweights, including active fighters.

 Dempsey roared through the division from 1919-26, with some memorable knockouts of Jess Willard, George Carpentier, and Luis Firpo.
 He became a star well beyond the boxing world, drawing royalty and powerful businessmen alike to his fights.

 Wilders level of competition has been poor, but make no mistake he can crack.
-The issue would be, who is the best fighter he has knocked out?
+The issue would be who the best fighter he has knocked out is.
+The answer to that would be Luis Ortiz, and that will tell you the level of competition he has beat.

 The Duke could crack with the best of them, his early career looked similar to a young Mike Tyson and he jumped into the spotlight as one of the leads in Rocky V, the movie failed at the box office, but that was not Tommy’s fault.

-Liston was one of the most feared men to ever grace the ring and he beat Floyd Patterson by back to back first-round knockouts.
-He owned multiple knockout victories over Cleveland Williams, too.
+Liston was one of the most feared men ever to grace the ring.
+He beat Floyd Patterson by back-to-back first-round knockouts and had multiple knockout victories over Cleveland Williams, too.

-Shavers was by no means a great fighter but few could crack like Earnie.
+Shavers was not a great fighter, but few could crack like Earnie.
 When fighters like Larry Holmes, Ron Lyle, Jimmy Young, Ken Norton, and Muhammad Ali stated he was the hardest puncher they had ever encountered, that’s hard to ignore!
-As Randall ‘Tex’ Cobb put it, “Nobody hits like Shavers.
-If anybody hit harder than Shavers, I’d shoot him.”
+Randall ‘Tex’ Cobb said, “Nobody hits like Shavers.
+If anybody hit harder than Shaver’s, I’d shoot him.”

-49 fights ending in 43 knockouts and his knockout to win the Heavyweight Title is still one of the most iconic pictures in boxing history.
+49 fights ended in 43 knockouts, and his knockout to win the Heavyweight Title is still one of the most iconic pictures in boxing history.
 In heavyweight title fights, Marciano was 7-0 with 6 knockouts.
-The only man to go the distance with Rocky in a title fight was the legendary Ezzard Charles who Marciano knocked out in the rematch.
+The only man to go the distance with Rocky in a title fight was the legendary Ezzard Charles, who Marciano knocked out in the rematch.

 Foreman could crack!
 At the age of 45 he became the Heavyweight Champion because of that one-punch power, stopping Michael Moorer in the tenth round.
 He stopped Ron Lyle in a legendary battle and knocked out Joe Frazier twice!